Senior Fellows/Fellows

 Disclosed Analyst Corporate Site Visits: Audit Adjustments and the Quality of Financial Statements and Analyst Forecasts

-Using DiD regressions, we exploit the impact of mandatory and timely full disclosure of an analyst’s corporate site visit in China.
-We find robust evidence that the regulation improves the quality of auditing, financial statements, and analyst forecasts.
-First, after the full disclosure regulation, audit adjustments are significantly greater for a client firm with analyst site visits (i) when the client firm’s auditors have more pressure to avoid audit failures, or (ii) when more forward-looking information and accounting and finance topics are discussed during the visits.
-These results support the idea that detailed public disclosure of site visits on an open-access website can press auditors to examine company financial records with extra care and can also reveal useful information.
-Second, the disclosure also raises audit adjustments for client firms in the same industry audited by the affected auditor or her peer auditors working in the same audit firm.
-Finally, after the disclosure regulations, these affected client firms, conditioned on having audit adjustments, issue higher-quality financial reports than other client firms: they have less discretionary accruals and a lower likelihood of issuing restatement.
-It also follows that these client firms have lower average analyst forecast errors and dispersion after the issuance of higher-quality financial reports.
-Overall, the evidence supports the notion that full disclosure of analyst site visits via a public digital platform improves the quality of financial reporting by improving auditing services and, thus, improves analyst forecasts.
+In 2012, China’s Shenzhen Stock Exchange (SZSE) mandated that its listed firms fully reveal the content of any corporate site visits on SZSE’s public platform within two trading days after the visits.
+Shanghai Stock Exchange, China’s other stock exchange, does not impose the stringent disclosure requirement.
+Using DiD regressions, we find robust evidence that the regulation improves the quality of auditing, financial statements, and analyst forecasts.
+First, after the full disclosure regulation, audit adjustments are significantly greater for a firm with corporate site visits.
+The disclosure also raises audit adjustments for firms in the same industry audited by the affected auditor or her peer auditors in the same audit company.
+Second, these affected firms, conditioned on having audit adjustments, issue higher-quality financial reports than other firms: they have less discretionary accruals and a lower likelihood of issuing restatement.
+These firms also have less dispersed analyst forecast errors with a lower average.
+Overall, the evidence supports the notion that full disclosure of site visits via a public digital platform improves the quality of financial reporting by improving auditing services and, thus, improves earnings forecasts.